rohany/rohany.github.io/src/content/blog/research-ideas.md

 programming in a single system.
 Already, we can see theme 2 applying (being at NVIDIA Research), and a good sprinkle of theme 1 (luck!) --- how convenient that these two projects were finishing up at the same time!
-So, I went and developed [Legate Sparse](https://github.com/nv-legate/legate-sparse), and leveraged DISTAL to generate a large amount of code for me.
-When building Legate Sparse, it quickly became clear to all of us that the interesting problems were not building Legate Sparse itself (theme 3), but actually making sure that Legate Sparse would *compose* with cuPyNumeric while maintaining good performance.
-These were the problems that we ended up talking about most in the [paper](https://rohany.github.io/publications/sc2023-legate-sparse.pdf) we ended up writing.
+So, I went and developed [Legate Sparse](https://github.com/nv-legate/legate-sparse), and leveraged DISTAL to generate a large amount of library.
+When building Legate Sparse, it quickly became clear to all of us that the interesting problems were not in building Legate Sparse itself (theme 3), but actually making sure that Legate Sparse would *compose* with cuPyNumeric while maintaining good performance.
+These were the problems that we ended up talking about most in the [paper](https://rohany.github.io/publications/sc2023-legate-sparse.pdf) we wrote.

 After my internship finished in September 2022, I kept working on Legate Sparse for the eventual submission to SuperComputing in April, and returned to NVIDIA Research for another internship in the summer of 2023.
 In that meantime, the work on Legate